flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 - Engine mode selector is set to `NORM`
 - Thrust levers are idle

-After ensuring everything is set on the bottom pedestal, direct your attention to the **main panel** and make sure the following are set.
+After ensuring everything is set on the bottom pedestal, direct your attention to the **main panel** and make sure the following are set:

 - Gear lever is down

 Then look up to and view the **overhead panel**.
 Make sure the following are in the set position before moving on to starting the aircraft:

 - Wiper selectors are in the `OFF` position

 ---